Cat People (1942 film)

-Cat People is a 1942 American horror film directed by Jacques Tourneur and produced for RKO by Val Lewton.
+Cat People is a 1942 American supernatural horror film directed by Jacques Tourneur and produced for RKO by Val Lewton.
 The film tells the story of Irena Dubrovna, a newly married Serbian fashion illustrator obsessed with the idea that she is descended from an ancient tribe of Cat People who metamorphose into black panthers when aroused.
-When her husband begins to show interest in one of his coworkers, Irena begins to stalk her.
-The film stars Simone Simon as Irena, and features Kent Smith, Tom Conway, and Jane Randolph in supporting roles.
+When her husband begins to show interest in one of his co-workers, Irena begins to stalk her.
+The film stars Simone Simon as Irena, and features Kent Smith, Tom Conway, Jane Randolph, and Jack Holt in supporting roles.

-Production began in 1942, with Lewton being placed in charge of developing RKO's low-budget horror films.
+Production began in 1942, when Lewton was placed in charge of developing RKO's low-budget horror films.
 He brought together a team of filmmakers that he had worked with in the past, including Tourneur, editor Mark Robson and screenwriter DeWitt Bodeen.
 Cat People was the first film upon which the team worked.
 They were given the title by an RKO executive, who instructed them to develop a film from it.
 After researching various horror films and cat-related literature, Bodeen and Lewton developed the script with Lewton doing extensive uncredited work on the story.
 The film was shot at RKO's studios reusing sets from previous films such as The Magnificent Ambersons.
 During editing, Robson developed a technique later called The Lewton Bus, a jump scare that Lewton used in his subsequent films.